We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Helpful Review 10

-...and I'm completely serious.
-What MAD has brought out in recent years is pure madness.
-After my song of praise for Queen Forza from Alexandria, now, after thorough long-term testing, comes the King - Trono .
+… and I mean it.
+What MAD has released in recent years is pure madness.
+After my praise for Queen Forza from Alexandria, now follows, after thorough long-term testing, the King - Trono.

-The opening welcomes us with a typical PdM apple - wrapped in a very subtle floral freshness.
-This is joined by tangerine, a natural vanilla scent and light woody notes.
-What quickly becomes clear until the drydown: the fragrance is not linear, but unfolds slowly.
-It really deepens from minute to minute.
+The opening greets with a PdM-typical apple - enveloped in very subtle floral freshness.
+A mandarin, a natural vanilla scent, and light woody notes join in.
+What quickly becomes clear by the drydown: the fragrance is not linear, but unfolds slowly.
+It truly deepens from minute to minute.
 It is important to mention that there is hardly a trace of synthetics here.

-The often-mentioned marginal differences to Layton in the drydown are my real personal highlight: the strongly present cake/vanilla note that is familiar from Layton is present in Trono, but not quite as sweet.
-In the drydown of Trono, the apple is clearly more present and the fragrance is somewhat more floral overall.
-However, these differences are really marginal.
-Still big enough for me to confidently ignore my magical 20° weather limit for this fragrance DNA.
+The often-mentioned marginal differences to Layton in the drydown are my actual, personal highlight: The strongly present cake/vanilla note known from Layton is present in Trono, but not quite as sweet.
+In the drydown of Trono, the apple is significantly more present and overall the fragrance is a bit more floral.
+However, these differences are really marginal in nature.
+Still, they are big enough for me to confidently ignore my magical 20 ° weather limit for this fragrance DNA.

 The sillage is and remains strong throughout.
-Significantly stronger than the original, which is why over-spraying can quickly become critical here - but the wallet is happy, because the durability is incredibly good.
-9-10 hours are usually possible for me - on bad days it is "only" 8 hours.
-Not surprising, as this is an extrait de parfum.
-This fragrance lasts almost a week, especially on clothing.
+Significantly stronger than the original, which means that overspraying can quickly become critical - however, this is good for the wallet, as the longevity is incredibly good.
+9-10 hours are usually what I get - on bad days it's "only" 8 hours.
+Not surprising, after all, we have an Extrait de Parfum here.
+Especially on clothing, this fragrance lasts almost a week.

-The price is always an issue with MAD.
-In Turkey I paid €30, for the second bottle (yes, the stuff is addictive) I put €55 on the table in a local MAD store.
-Either way, it's a 10/10 considering what you get here for the price.
+The price is always a bit of a thing with MAD.
+In Turkey, I paid €30, for the second bottle (yes, this stuff is addictive) I laid down €55 at a local MAD store.
+Either way, it’s a 10/10 considering what you get for the price.

-To my nose, the Trono is 98.9% of the Layton.
-The only difference is the drydown described above, which is a plus point for me.
-Both the fragrance and the H/S are in no way inferior to the niche model.
-The mere fact that you pay (in the best case "only") three times as much for the Layton makes the Trono the king for me.
+To my nose, Trono is 98.9% like Layton.
+The only difference is the drydown described above, which I consider a plus point.
+Both the scent and H/S are in no way inferior to the original from the niche.
+The mere fact that you pay (at best "only") three times as much for Layton makes Trono the king for me.

 2 Comments